 Usually no hospital stay is required

-Treatment is performed under spinal or epidural anesthesia
+Treatment is usually performed under general anesthesia but spinal anesthesia is possible

 Treatment can be repeated if necessary

 Other therapeutic alternatives can be considered in case of incomplete results

 HIFU can be used for the treatment of local recurrences (i.e. after external beam radiotherapy)

 Not approved as a treatment for prostate cancer in the United States although it is approved for ‘ablating prostate tissue’